zubeax/zubeax.github.io/_posts/2023-12-06-build-rbpi-cluster.markdown

 ## Installing the OS

 I used the Raspberry Pi Imager to flash the OS on all 4 SSDs.
-Connect the SATA/USB Adapters to a USB-Hub attached to my workstation.
+I connected the SATA/USB Adapters to a USB-Hub attached to my workstation.

 The configuration options would cover

 -   hostname